revaturelabs/interviewquestions/angular-questions/01-IntroductionToAngular.md

 ---

 21. Webpack builds a dependency graph.
-What does that mean?
+What does that mean? _or_ What is dependency graph?
+How is it related to Webpack?

 <details>
 <summary> <b>Show Answer</b></summary>